nvdlove/Brawlhalla-ELO-Generator/README.md

 1. Clone or download the repository
 2. Open the project in **Visual Studio**
-3. Install all required NuGet packages
+3. all required NuGet packages should automatically download
 4. Build and run the project
 5. Launch **Brawlhalla**
 6. Let the generator do its thing ✨